Western Canada wildfires force tens of thousands to flee - World News

 KELOWNA, Canada

+Fires ravaging western Canada gained more ground on Sunday as two blazes merged and residents continued to evacuate.

-Officials in western Canada's British Columbia implored tens of thousands of residents to heed warnings and evacuate Saturday as "rapidly evolving" wildfires threatened large parts of the scenic Okanagan Valley, including the city of Kelowna.
+Rapidly evolving wildfires threatened large parts of the scenic Okanagan Valley, including the city of Kelowna, British Columbia.

 The situation in the popular boating and hiking destination was "highly dynamic," said Bowinn Ma, the province's minister of emergency management.